Virtual Abelian varieties of $\mathrm{GL}_2$-type: Classification of Hilbert Modular Surfaces

 \begin{prop} Let $S$ be a nonsingular algebraic surface with vanishing irregularity.
-If $\chi > 1$ and $c_1^2>0$, then $S$ is of general type. \end{prop}
+If $\chi > 1$ and $c_1^2 (S) >0$, then $S$ is of general type. \end{prop}

+Now we will estimate the Chern numbers of $X_0^+(\fp)$.
+We begin by defining the local Chern cycle.

-\begin{defn} Let $S$ be a normal surface with isolated singular points and let $S'$ be its desingularization.
+\begin{defn} Let $S$ be a normal surface with isolated singular points and let $S'$ be its desingularisation.
 Suppose $p$ is a singular point on $S$ and the irreducible curves $C_1,\ldots,C_m$ on $S'$ form the resolution of $p$.
 Then the local Chern cycle of $p$ is defined to be the unique divisor $Z=\sum_{i=1}^m a_i C_i$ with rational numbers $a_i$ such that the adjunction formula holds:

+\end{defn} \begin{rmk} We can be precise about what the exceptional divisors are for cyclic quotient singularities and cusp singularities.

-\end{defn} \begin{rmk} For quotient singularity of type $(n;1,1)$, the exceptional divisor consists of one rational curve $S_0$ with $S_0^2=-n$ and the local Chern cycle is $(1-2/n)S_0$.
-For quotient singularity of type $(n;1,-1)$, the exceptional divisor consists of $n-1$ rational curves $S_1,\ldots,S_{n-1}$ with $S_i^2=-2$, $S_{i-1}.S_i=1$ and the rest of the intersection numbers involving these rational curves are $0$.
-The local Chern cycle is $0$.
-For cusp singularity, the exceptional divisor consists of several rational curves $S_0,\ldots,S_m$ such that $S_{i-1}.S_i=1$, $S_0.S_m=1$, $S_i^2\le -2$ and the rest of the intersection numbers involving these rational curves are $0$.
-The local Chern cycle is $\sum_i S_i$. \end{rmk}
+For cyclic quotient singularity of type $(n;1,1)$, the exceptional divisor is of type $[n]$ and consists of one non-singular rational curve $C_1$; the local Chern cycle is $(1-2/n)C_1$.
+For quotient singularity of type $(n;1,-1)$, the exceptional divisor consists of a chain of non-singular rational curves $C_1,\ldots , C_{n-1}$ of type $[2,\ldots , 2]$; the local Chern cycle is $0$.